 Legally, true statements cannot be defamatory even if the truth affects your standing in the community.
-The statement must also be a statement of fact—an unflattering opinion isn’t enough.
-That means that someone saying they think you are a jerk isn’t defamation, even if it changes the way people see you.
-However, someone saying they think you stole from your employer can be defamation, even if it’s qualified with language that sounds like an opinion such as “I think.”
+The statement must also be a statement of fact—a merely unflattering or critical opinion is protected under freedom of speech.
+That means that someone saying they think you are a jerk or liar isn’t defamation, even if it changes the way people see you.
+However, someone saying they think you stole from your employer when did not can be defamation, even if it’s qualified with language that sounds like an opinion such as “I think.”

 Whether written or spoken, if the false statement was read or heard by a third party, the statement has been “published.”
 If someone said something false about you to you and no one else, then you do not have a claim because the statement was not published.